State and Local Climate and Energy Program

-James City County has completed a total of 19 energy efficiency retrofits.
-Five EarthCraft retrofit projects have been completed and additional audits are being scheduled.
-Additionally, 14 owner-occupied homes have completed energy efficiency retrofits, and other energy efficiency efforts are underway.
-James City County is using meetings and workshops to reach out to residents about the home energy audits available through the program.
-The County will do more outreach through their updated website and county television channel programming.
-Upcoming activities include completing the remaining energy audits and retrofits and starting a program evaluation.
+James City County has completed a total of 33 energy efficiency retrofits of residential buildings.
+Of the 33 retrofits, seven are EarthCraft retrofit projects and 26 are owner-occupied homes.
+Additional audits are being scheduled.
+James City County has held meetings and workshops to reach out to residents about the home energy audits available through the program.
+The County has also conducted outreach through their updated website and county television channel programming.
+Upcoming activities include completing the remaining energy audits and retrofits and working with interns from the College of William and Mary to complete a program evaluation.

 Revitalizing Communities by Promoting Energy Efficiency in Residential Households